 Candles can be super cheap and they instantly add a touch of luxury when dotted around a room in the evening, bringing a warm glow.
 One of my favourite things to do on a cold Winter’s evening is to watch a film surrounded by candlelight with a mug of hot chocolate – bliss!

 Choosing small things that bring you joy that you use every day can make a big impact to how luxurious your home feels.
 Using a mug for your tea or coffee every morning with a quote that speaks to your soul is going to be an amazing start to every day.
 I found this mug when I was browsing the home department at Next the other day and nearly bought it.
-Classy and fabulous – a perfect combination.
+Classy and fabulous – a perfect combination, don’t you think?

 I love Molton Brown handwash, but it certainly isn’t cheap.
 I’ve found a great way to make washing your hands just as luxe without the price tag is to buy a handwash dispenser and use much cheaper handwash, that does just as good a job of cleaning your hands.
 I’ve seen many lovely dispensers for less than £10 and they can really finish off a bathroom well.
 I got mine for around £4 in a sale at B&Q a few years ago, but I would love to find a more glam one, so I’m definitely on the look out!

-There are so many ways to bring a touch of luxe to your home for less that can make all the difference.
+There are so many ways to make your home feel luxe for less that can make all the difference.